UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 published by M. Shahbandeh in February 2019.
 According to the dataset we selected, the average price of avocados from 2015 to 2018 was $1.41.
-According to Shahbandeh’s study, the average price of avocados from 2015 to 2018 was $1.11 \[2\].
+According to Shahbandeh’s study, the average price of avocados from 2015 to 2018 was $1.11 (Shahbandeh 2019).
 Thus, the average price from our dataset is slightly higher compared to Shahbandeh’s study.
 This discrepancy could be due to the inclusion of organic avocados in this dataset, which tend to be more expensive.
 However, the prices are still similar enough that the observations from this dataset are likely accurate.

 # Results